Printing tear sheetClick here to close this tab and return to where you were.

 It was largely the monasteries that maintained the knowledge and skills during the Middle Ages necessary to produce quality alcohol beverages.

-Browse 6 questions Browse 6 questions and 23 answersWhy did you choose this?TileBar StoreWe used this tile in our kitchen.
-It is stunning.
-We get compliments all the time.
-Unique and beautiful with under cabinet lighting.lee l on Sep 10, 2016How do I cut the so loft white circles with metal circles without the metal circle popping off?BEST ANSWER: You don't cut.
+Browse 6 questions Browse 6 questions and 24 answersWhy did you choose this?TileBar StoreWe loved the look of the sample!Tara S on Oct 17, 2016How do I cut the so loft white circles with metal circles without the metal circle popping off?BEST ANSWER: You don't cut.
 Need to have extra sheet and take off eventually the big ones near the desired edge and use small ones from the extra sheet to fill in the best you can the edge/ border.
 Also need to glue the sheets very planar (use something large to press the whole sheet, not with the fingers), otherwise when will do the grout, will be a nightmare.DOES MANUFACTURER OFFER INSTALLATION RECOMMENDATIONS FOR THIS TILE?BEST ANSWER: We had a professional tile installer do the work for us so I can't say with 100% certainty that there were installation recommendations when we received the package.
 The installer actually opened the package.
 I do remember having discussions with the installer on what type of grout to use, sanded vs non-sanded.
 I would suggest checking with a professional, because I don't remember there being specific instructions in the box.
 As for the tile and the company that sent it, we are 100% satisfied with the delivery and product.
 Hope this helps.Could this be used in a shower, specifically for a shower floor?BEST ANSWER: We did not use it for the shower floor but did use as an accent in the shower and several other places in our bathroom.
 It looks great but does need a lighter color grout and mix because of the glass transparency.
 We did ask and we're told by the installer that it might be a little too slippery to use on the floor.
 But ultimately it's your own personal preference.
 We decided on a flat stone mosaic for the shower floor.When will the tile be available?BEST ANSWER: If you click on the "notify" button right under where it says "out of stock" you will be notified when it becomes available again.What does the manufacturer of this tile recommend for installation?
 Not looking for purchasers input.

 GLASS TILE CHARACTERISTICS